 Neither the panel opinion nor the concurrence with denial of rehearing en banc clarified the breadth of the court's holding.
 It is not clear whether the panel held that the challenge to Ohio's lethal injection protocol was moot as to Biros or was moot as to all of the Plaintiffs.
-It is unclear, first, because in this court the State was ambiguous about whether it was arguing that the claims were moot as to Biros or moot as to all Plaintiffs.
-It is unclear, second, because neither the panel opinion nor the concurrence with the denial of rehearing en banc explicitly stated whether the claims were moot as to Biros or moot as to all Plaintiffs.
+It is unclear, first, because in this court the State was ambiguous about whether it was arguing that the claims were moot as to Biros or all Plaintiffs.
+It is unclear, second, because neither the panel opinion nor the concurrence with the denial of rehearing en banc explicitly stated whether the claims were moot as to Biros or all Plaintiffs.